 You’ll study under the guidance of expert faculty members who specialize in books and publishing, cultural studies, documentary and podcast making, health communication, history and cultural studies, international and global studies, investigative journalism, law, magazines, narrative nonfiction writing, public relations, political communication, web and publication design, and print and online news reporting.

-- Reporting and Multimedia Storytelling
+- Introduction to Multimedia Storytelling

 - Journalistic Reporting and Writing

 - Two or three courses in reporting and writing

 - One or two workshop courses (e.g., media, photojournalism, publication design, public relations, television news)